Majorana Tensor Decomposition: A unifying framework for decompositions of fermionic Hamiltonians to Linear Combination of Unitaries: Introduction

 Efficiently finding eigenvalues of the electronic structure Hamiltonian can be achieved on a quantum computer through algorithms such as \gls{QPE} and its variants \cite{QPE,ts_qpe,cirac_qpe,aspuru_qpe,heisenberg_qpe,statistical_qpe,kitaev_QPE,qubitized_pe,GSEE}.
 These algorithms require the implementation of functions of the Hamiltonian, such as the time evolution operator $e^{-i\hat{H}t}$, within the quantum circuit to incorporate information from $\hat{H}$.
 Generally, there are two approaches for encoding $\hat{H}$ on a quantum circuit: Trotter product formulas \cite{product_1,product_2,product_xanadu} and \gls{LCU}-based encodings.
 Product formula approaches involve decomposing $\hat{H}$ into a sum of fast-forwardable fragments to implement the time-evolution operator.
 Despite its advantages and low qubit costs, this family of approaches does not provide the optimal $\sim \mathcal{O}(t)$ time scaling \cite{trotter,childs2021theory,trotter_step}.
 On the other hand, \gls{LCU}-based encodings construct an $\hat{H}$ oracle circuit and enable the implementation of an arbitrary polynomial of $\hat{H}$ \cite{qsvt,low2019hamiltonian,gqsp}.
 The LCU encoding also gives rise to the qubitization approach implementing a walk operator \cite{walk,low2019hamiltonian,THC} denoted as $\hat{\mathcal{W}}$, which has eigenvalues $e^{\pm i \textrm{arccos} (E_n/\lambda)}$, where $E_n$ are the eigenvalues of $\hat{H}$ (see Fig.\ref{fig:walk}) and $\lambda=\sum_k |u_k|$ is a 1-norm of a coefficient vector for an LCU decomposition of $H$

 Here, $\hat{U}_k$ are unitary operators, $u_k$ are complex coefficients, and $K$ is the total number of unitaries.
-By estimating the phase of the walker operator, the eigen-values of $\hat H$ can be extracted from $\textrm{arccos}(E_n/\lambda)$.
-The accuracy associated with the energy estimation is upper-bounded by $\epsilon \leq \lambda \epsilon_W$, where $\epsilon_W$ is the walker operator phase estimation accuracy.
-Consequently, employing an optimal phase estimation algorithm with Heisenberg scaling $\tilde{\mathcal{O}}(1/\epsilon_W)$ \cite{heisenberg_qpe,GSEE}, the algorithm's cost to achieve a target energy accuracy of $\epsilon$ would require $\tilde{\mathcal{O}}(\lambda/\epsilon)$ calls to the walker operator.
-It is evident that the cost of the LCU-based energy estimation method depends on both the 1-norm $\lambda$ and the implementation cost of the walker operator.
+By estimating the phase of the walk operator, the eigenvalues of $\hat H$ can be extracted from $\textrm{arccos}(E_n/\lambda)$.
+The accuracy associated with the energy estimation is upper-bounded by $\epsilon \leq \lambda \epsilon_W$, where $\epsilon_W$ is the walk operator phase estimation accuracy.
+Consequently, employing an optimal phase estimation algorithm with Heisenberg scaling $\tilde{\mathcal{O}}(1/\epsilon_W)$ \cite{heisenberg_qpe,GSEE}, the algorithm's cost to achieve a target energy accuracy of $\epsilon$ would require $\tilde{\mathcal{O}}(\lambda/\epsilon)$ calls to the walk operator.
+It is evident that the cost of the LCU-based energy estimation method depends on both the 1-norm $\lambda$ and the implementation cost of the walk operator.